Im-0xea/ibranching/README.md

 one of the most common complaints about programming in c-style languages is missing semicolons

+and the endless debate where to put the braces is also starting to get old

 ib is written in its own input, althought I also provide a transpiled c file

 ib itself is approximatly 60% of the length of its verbose c counterpart